LogtalkDotOrg/logtalk3/examples/design_patterns/structural/twin/NOTES.md

 Description:
-	This design pattern provides an alternative for the use of multiple inheritance, based on defining two (or more) tightly coupled instances of the parent clases whose protocol we want to inherit, hence the pattern name.
+	This design pattern provides an alternative for the use of multiple inheritance, based on defining two (or more) tightly coupled instances of the parent class whose protocol we want to inherit, hence the pattern name.
 Each instance refers to the other and is responsible for its parent protocol, forwarding to its twin other messages.